Digital has transformed how we make business connections. But in the age of LinkedIn, are Business Cards still effective?

 8. Leaves a lasting professional impression

-Having a business card says a lot about you and your business.
+Having a Business Card says a lot about you and your business, but with a personal touch.
 When you hand one over to a client, it demonstrates that you’re a reliable representative of your company, which can leave a lasting impression.

 9. Pocket-sized to carry at all times

-Spend time on your card’s design and content.
+Spend time on your design and content.
 This will give people:

 - Your key messages framed as benefits